BREATH-WORK and VOICE DIALOGUE as wonderful healing companions

-Most of us know about how our inner critic can be our worst enemy, often crippling us with harsh and negative words about what we could or should have done.
-The key with Voice Dialogue and other similar modalities is how to DIS-IDENTIFY from selves like the victim, rationaliser, inner critic and inner patriarch or indeed ones like the pusher and perfectionist, that so easily lead people to burn out and over extension.
+Most of us know about how our inner critic is often our worst enemy, many times crippling us with harsh and negative words about what we could or should have done.
+The key with Voice Dialogue and other similar modalities is how to DIS-IDENTIFY from selves like the victim, rationaliser, inner critic and inner patriarch or indeed ones like the pusher and perfectionist that so easily lead people to burn out and over extension.

 When we give up resisting and blaming parts of ourselves and really bring acceptance and love to EVERY PART that serves us, in some way, this is the greatest medicine we can bring to ourselves, others and to the world.
-We carry our precious judgements for decades and as sensitive empaths, we do the worst damage on ourselves, so it is a heroic journey to stop judging our parts and those of our clients or family/friends, so that we make them allies.
+Suffering needs to be brought back from exile and this means all of our disowned and blind parts need to come back to connection and love which is what it means to reclaim wholeness.
+We carry our precious judgements for decades and as sensitive empaths, we do the worst damage on ourselves, so it is a heroic journey to stop judging our parts/selves and those of our clients or family/friends, so that instead we can make them allies.

 Then we have the opportunity to become CHANGE AGENTS and help make the world a better place.

-Breathwork sessions are really a ritual offering in a ceremonial space with music, prayer, poetry and energetic resonance.
-As breath workers, we act as sacred portal holders.
+Breath-Work sessions are really a ritual offering in a ceremonial space with music, prayer, poetry, energetic resonance with us breath workers we acting as sacred portal holders.
 This is the potential of what can be transmitted.
-When you combine it with the psycho-spiritual wisdom of modalities like Voice Dialogue that honour both the spiritual and physical realities, then it becomes a safe, multi-dimensional medicine, so needed in this traumatised world.
+When you combine it with the psycho-spiritual wisdom of modalities like Voice Dialogue that honour both the spiritual and physical realities, then it becomes a safe, multi-dimensional medicine so needed in this traumatised world.

 The breath is your boundary, it belongs to you.

-Breath-work is an embodied process, we are here to stay associated with our bodies, to reconnect with ourselves in a deep way and to bring back fragmented and lost parts from exile.
-We are the only species that interrupts and blocks tremoring and shaking post trauma, as we too need to release pent up tension or it stays in the body causing untold harm.
+Breath-work is an embodied process, we are here to stay associated with our bodies, to reconnect with ourselves in a deep way and to bring back fragmented parts from exile.
+We are the only species that interrupts and blocks tremoring and shaking as we need to release tension.

-Our safety lies in staying close to the breath, in noticing how we are breathing, which says so much about our lives.
+Our safety lies in staying close to the breath, in noticing how we are breathing which says so much about our lives.
 Do you hold your breath, shallow breathe or do you push it intentionally?
-Questions to explore might be:
+Other questions might be:

 - Can you take a full in breath and say yes to life, expanding your rib cage and out to your back, opening to that spaciousness?

-- Can you let go on the out-breath, surrender and release, trusting to the next breath in each moment?
+- Can you let go, surrender and release, trusting to the next breath in each moment?